Lemon2311/Human_Detection_Model/README.md

-# Human Detection Model with Nvidia Jetson Nano
+# Human Detection Model

 ## Overview

-This project aims to implement a robust human detection model on the Nvidia Jetson Nano.
-The primary goal is to create an artificial intelligence algorithm that can accurately detect the presence of humans in images captured by the device's built-in camera.
+This is a simple ai model that should return either 0 or 1 if people are detected into a picture.
+The aim is to later implement it on a Nvidia Jetson, Nano or Xavier.
+The primary goal is to create an artificial intelligence algorithm that can accurately detect the presence of humans in images captured by a raspberry pi camera added to the Jetson.
 This model is a key component of a larger robotics project, specifically a semi-autonomous vacuum designed to collaborate safely with humans.

 ## Software Requirements